FREE SHIPPING FOR ORDERS OVER $150

 Mushroom Teas

 Mushroom teas are a traditional way to consume medicinal mushrooms.
-Reishi and Chaga teas are popular for their health benefits and can be enjoyed hot or cold.
+Reishi and Chaga teas are popular for their potential health benefits and can be enjoyed hot or cold.
 Mushroom teas can be found in health food stores or made at home using dried mushroom slices.

 Tinctures and Extracts